 Terraform is an open-source tool for configuring cloud environments such as AWS and installing software such as Kubernetes on them.
 You can configure your AWS environment and create your clusters in it either with Terraform or with the Anthos clusters on AWS installation instructions.

-This page describes how to use Terraform to configure your Google Cloud environment and install a cluster using a sample configuration stored on GitHub.
+This page describes how to use Terraform to configure your AWS environment and install a cluster using a sample configuration stored on GitHub.
 To use these scripts, you need a basic familiarity with Terraform.
 In particular, you must edit the Terraform configuration files to add your own user and project information and to make any changes you need to the default cluster configuration.

 What the scripts do